 So how do these new spirit artisans compare with the old ones in Europe?
 One difference is freshness—an impossibility for large operations that cannot avoid a months-long process of shipping, storage, and distribution.
 “With vermouth, you want to taste the freshness of all the botanicals,” Sutton says.
 “After six months, those flavors kind of start to melt together, and while it still tastes interesting, it’s not as bright or focused.”

-That may be true after the bottle is opened, but Jordan Mackay, a San Francisco based wine expert with a penchant for vermouth, says freshness isn’t what many people think.
+Jordan Mackay, a San Francisco based wine expert with a penchant for vermouth, points out that freshness in vermouth isn’t what many people think.
 “The practice from the beginning was to make these wines more robust to withstand the ravages of global transport,” Mackay says.
 “These are pretty sturdy wines, not ones with delicate sensibilities.”
 After a bottle is opened, however, it’s another story.
 Flavors dissipate quickly.
 Solution: use the fridge.
 Then throw away the old bottle in the back of your liquor cabinet.
 As Sutton says, “One reason people think vermouth is crap is that they’ve been doing everything wrong to it.”

 In Mackay’s opinion, American artisanal vermouths stand out because they try to make more of a statement than European varieties typically do.
 “They pack more aggressive flavors into them,” he says.
 It’s not unlike comparing brash California Chardonnays and Cabernet Sauvignons with much subtler, more complex, classic European wines.
 Not coincidentally, most American vermouths start out with California wines—“they’re already being harvested pretty ripe and fruity in the California style, whereas in France or Italy, they’re using base wines that are harvested much less ripe, with higher acid and a lower sugar level.”